The King Ludwig Way8 Days & 7 Nights 4.5 Read 41 reviews

 The distances and ascents/descents are approximations of the recommended routes.

-Please be prepared by packing all necessary items, for example proper rain gear, sun hat, sunscreen.
+Please be prepared by packing all the necessary items, such as proper rain gear, sun hat, and sunscreen.
 Your information pack has detailed advice and a kit list on what to take.
-This includes good waterproof gear, walking shoes/boots, and lots of other useful bits and bobs.
+This includes good waterproof gear, walking shoes/boots, and many other useful bits and bobs.

 Your detailed information pack will be sent to you after you book.
 This has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes and a day pack.